 The Scientific and Technical Advisory Committee is an ICAR advisory body whose documents must be reported to the IEO.
 Its purpose is to advise on ICAR’s scientific and technological activities, programs and plans and to propose future actions that may improve the quality and scope of the work.

 It is composed by the following recognized international prestige members in marine aquaculture and ABFT research:

 - Dr. Francesc Piferrer.
 Research Professor.
 Spanish Research Council (CSIC)

 - Dr. Douglas Redford Tocher.
-Research Professor.
-University of Edinburgh (UK)
+Emeritus Research Professor.
+University of Stirling (UK)

 - Dr. Constantinos C. Mylonas.
 Research Director, HCMR (Greece)

 - Dr. Francisco Alemany.
 Research Professor.
 IEO

 - Dr. Aldo Corriero.
 Research Professor.
 University of Bari (Italy

 The Open Access Committee (OAC) will consist of the following members: